 To attempt the save again, you must first call the Refresh() method on the context object.
-This method takes two paramters - the first parameter specifies the mode for the refresh, this can either be RefreshMode.ClientWins or RefreshMode.StoreWins depending on the scenario to be applied.
+This method takes two parameters - the first parameter specifies the mode for the refresh, this can either be RefreshMode.ClientWins or RefreshMode.StoreWins depending on the scenario to be applied.
 The second parameter is the entity or collection of entities to which the refresh is to be applied.
 You apply different refresh strategies to different entities within the same update if you wish.
 Once the conflicted entities are refreshed, you can then make a call to the SaveChanges() method of the context once more.
 The code sample below shows this in outline:

 '''

 try

 {

 myContext.SaveChanges();

 }

 catch(TransactionPreconditionsFailedException)

 {

-// Refresh the conflicted object(s) - in this case with the StoreWins mode
+// Refresh the conflicted object(s)

 myContext.Refresh(RefreshMode.StoreWins, conflictedEntity);

 // Attempt the save again

 myContext.SaveChanges();

 }

 '''

-Note: On stores with a high degree of concurrent updates it is possible that the second call to SaveChanges () could also result in an optimistic locking error because objects have been further modified since the initial optimistic locking failure was reported.
+Note: On stores with a high degree of concurrent updates it is possible that the second call to SaveChanges() could also result in an optimistic locking error because objects have been further modified since the initial optimistic locking failure was reported.
 Production code for highly concurrent environments should be written to handle this possibility.

-9.7 LINQ Restrictions
+9.8 LINQ Restrictions

-9.7.1 Supported LINQ Operators
+9.8.1 Supported LINQ Operators